 What amenities do I need, and do they cost extra?

-Don’t be blinded by love of a great rooftop deck or a spectacular clubhouse – those types of amenities often come with fees attached.
+Don’t be blinded by a great rooftop deck or a spectacular clubhouse – those types of amenities often come with fees attached.
 Make sure you ask how much it costs to rent out the clubhouse or the deck for parties and events.
 You can avoid the fees by never using these amenities, but then those "extras" shouldn't factor into your decision-making.

 Don’t be dazzled by the bells and whistles.
 That great loft with soaring, floor-to-ceiling windows could cause your heating and cooling costs to soar, too.
 Sure, those windows look amazing.
 But during the winter and summer, all of those windows could make it more difficult to regulate the temperature, leading to higher utility bills.

 Granite countertops and a fireplace?
-Luxury amenities are nice to have.
+Luxury features are nice to have.
 But they often come at a higher cost.
 If you rarely use your kitchen and are never home long enough to light a fire, why spend the extra money on these features?

 -